- Click here for access to the full Anatomy Glossary.

 - Use of this artwork requires proper credit to be given (Permission: Dr. Joe Muscolino. www.learnmuscles.com – art work Giovanni Rimasti)

 The Pronator Teres is in the Superficial Layer of the Anterior Compartment of the forearm.

-The pronator teres has two heads: humeral and ulnar.
+The Pronator Teres has two heads: Humeral Head and Ulnar Head.